Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Identities stored in an on-premises Active Directory can be synchronized to Azure Active Directory (Azure AD).
+### Identities stored in an on-premises Active Directory can be synchronized to Microsoft Entra ID.

 - [x] Yes.
 - [ ] No.